Medicare Boot Camp®—Physician Services Version

 • Examine Medicare coverage guidelines, including the general types of physician services covered

-• Interpret payment principles for physician services, allowing for a reasonably anticipated projected income stream
+• Interpret payment principles for physician services, allowing for an anticipated projected income stream

 Who should attend?

-The Medicare Boot Camp®—Physician Services Version course is great for those who want to learn more about the basics of navigating Medicare regulations and guidelines applicable to professional services.
+The Medicare Boot Camp—Physician Services Version is great for those who want to learn more about the basics of navigating Medicare regulations and guidelines applicable to professional services.

 • Medical practice managers